SalazarJuanMa/api-graphql/README.md

 ## Development server
-Run `npm start` for a dev server with nodemon.
+Run `npm run start-dev` for a dev server with nodemon.
 Navigate to `http://localhost:3000/graphql`.
 The app will automatically reload if you change any of the source files.

-Run `npm serve` for a dev server `dist/index.js`.
+Run `npm run serve` for a dev server local `dist/index.js`.
 Navigate to `http://localhost:3000/graphql`.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `build/` directory.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 It should be stored in dist!
 Once the cloudfront_react_app gets cloned to make an angular version, this should be reverted back to building into the `build/` directory!